prysmaticlabs/documentation/docs/wallet/withdraw-validator.md

 ### Done: Receiving full withdrawals after `withdrawal_credentials` are updated and validator is fully exited is automatic, but will take time.

-Once the validator is both exited as well as having its `withdrawal_credentials` changed to the `0x01` prefix, the validator will automatically have its full balance withdrawn into the chosen ethereum address when a block proposer includes your validator in its block. **Note that a maximum to 16 validators can have their balances withdrawn per block so delay times may vary before seeing the values appear in the ethereum address.**
+Once the validator is both exited as well as having its `withdrawal_credentials` changed to the `0x01` prefix, the validator will automatically have its full balance withdrawn into the chosen Ethereum address when a block proposer includes your validator in its block. **Note that a maximum to 16 validators can have their balances withdrawn per block so delay times may vary before seeing the values appear in the Ethereum address.**

 :::caution
 Slashed or involuntarily exited validators will still need to go through the process of updating `withdrawal_credentials` to fully withdraw its remaining balance.